-Finally, decorative text falls into a category of its own.
+Finally, the decorative text falls into a category of its own.
 While it should be used sparingly, it can be a great way to stylize your website.
-However, unlike script fonts, it should almost never be used for a professional website.
+However, unlike script fonts, it should rarely be used for a professional website.

 Consider your target audience.
 Are you targeting children with eye-grabbing decorative fonts?
 A modern audience that responds to sans-serif and script, or one that appreciates the traditional sans-serif?
 Remember your audience and choose the most appropriate font.